 This idea has intrinsic value, but also comes with potential pitfalls and financial complications.

-Remember, financial negotiations should always be handled with assistance from lawyers and competent financial advisors to avoid unintended consequences.
+Remember, lawyers and competent financial advisors should always handle financial negotiations to avoid unintended consequences.

 Private equity group